mikkjal/vtbl/docs/component/props.md

 ## Map Titles

-The `map-titles` prop can be used to apply a function to all titles:
+The `map-titles` prop can be used to apply a function to all titles.
+For example, you can translate all the titles with `vue-i18n` like this:

 ```vue{5}
 <template>